Teamfight Tactics guide – TFT patch 9.15 tips

 For those looking for a more in-depth explanation on positioning, check out the above video from YouTube user “scarra”.
 He goes into a ton of detail about probably the most difficult to understand part of TFT.

-The other one to keep an eye on is enemies that use Blitzcrank.
+The other champion that you will likely need to keep an eye on is enemies that use Blitzcrank.
 He’ll always target the champion furthest away from him with his ability, and the robot synergy guarantees that he’ll be at full mana at the beginning of the fight.
 When you’re down to the last few opponents, try to counter him by placing a hard-hitting melee unit in the space he is targeting.

-Other more recent patches have made Volibear an absolute monster when equipped with the Rapidfire Cannon which increases his range, and Phantom Dancer to make him immune to Critical Strikes.
+Other more recent patches have made Volibear an absolute monster when equipped with the right items, but positioning him in such a way that he is able to use his skill is paramount to making any comp with him in it work.
 He combines well with a Blitzcrank and various other tanks that allow him to reach maximum mana.

+Items do also care about positioning in some instances, with Locket of the Iron Solari and Zeke’s Herald only affecting champions on the same row as the equipped champion.

 TFT 9.15 tips and strategies